minimalmonkey/minimalmonkey.github.io/_posts/2013-04-03-a-nice-recursion-example.md

 ## the process of repeating items in a self-similar way

-You may have experienced a simple form of recursion in a clothing shop fitting room when each side of the cubicle has mirrors and you see your reflection repeated for infinity; as shown in [this photo](/images/a-nice-recursion-example/junith-mirror.jpg.
+You may have experienced a simple form of recursion in a clothing shop fitting room when each side of the cubicle has mirrors and you see your reflection repeated for infinity; as shown in [this photo]({{ site.images_root }}/images/a-nice-recursion-example/junith-mirror.jpg).

 Recursion is also a really powerful programming technique.
 In computer science it’s defined as: